-Course surveys best practices in exhibit design and development through practicum that exposes students to concept development, special planning, production, and installation on a budget.
-Field trips and work with the local institutions will be an important aspect of this course.
-Topics include: oral history, museums in the community, museum organization, exhibition planning and design, care of artifacts and collections, and the visitor experience.
-Offered Spring - Every Third Year.
+This course explores best practices in exhibit design and development through practicum that exposes students to concept development, special planning, production, and installation on a budget.
+Field trips and work with local institutions are an important aspect of this course.
+Topics include oral history, museums in the community, museum organization, exhibition planning and design, care of artifacts and collections, and the visitor experience.
+Offered Occasionally.